Show All Answers

 Property taxes, along with other funding sources, fund your city services including police, fire and ems, streets, drainage and traffic control, animal services, code compliance, building and health inspections, parks and recreation, and library services.
 The following chart shows the change in the city's property tax rate since 2010.
 The 4-cent increase in 2012 was due to the voter approved bonds for the new city hall.

-The proposed city property tax rate for 2019 is $0.572 per $100 property value.
-If approved, this will be the third year in a row the property tax rate has been reduced.
+The city property tax rate for 2019 is $0.572 per $100 property value.
+This is the third year in a row the property tax rate has been reduced.

 The City Council sets the property tax rate each year.
 The annual city budget and tax rate are proposed each August and adopted in September following required public notices and public hearings.

-This year, public hearings are scheduled for 7 p.m. on Monday, August 26, 2019 and Thursday, August 29, 2019 in the City Council Chambers on the third floor of City Hall.
+This year, public hearings were held on Monday, August 26, 2019 and Thursday, August 29, 2019 in the City Council Chamber on the third floor of City Hall.

 The city's fiscal year begins October 1.